GitBolt/shapefinder/README.md

    - **Background Generation**: Create complex visual noise:
      - Click "Generate Background Shapes" to create a random field of shapes
-     - Each generation creates 50-100 random shapes of various colors and sizes
+     - Each generation creates 50-100 random shapes of various colors and sizes.
      - Generate as many times as needed to achieve desired complexity
-     - Shapes have a little opacity, allowing overlap that ensures two shapes do not combine to form a whole new solid shape
+     - Shapes have a little opacity, allowing overlap that ensures two shapes do not combine to form a whole new solid shape, which may hide the target shape completely, making it impossible to find it.

    - **Cleanup and Refinement**:
      - Click "Remove Repeated Shapes" to ensure your target shape is unique